Lecture 2: Model Selection and Multinomial Logistic Regression

 C. We could draw association conclusions across all music platforms.

-I am big fan of the electronic dance music (edm) catalogue on Spotify®.
+I am big fan of the electronic dance music (edm) catalogue on Spotify.
 Nevertheless, I do not have access to their whole song database.
-Still, I want to do the following:
+Still, I would like to:

-• To statistically measure how danceable this genre is, compared to other genres on the platform, and by how much.
+edmis compared to other genres on the platform, and by how much. - Statistically quantify how euphoric

 In terms of our main statistical inquiries, we will extract these key variables by song from the spotify dataset: